-Next comes the part where you'll be spending most of your time—mastering the concepts and skills that are tested on the SAT.
-We'll go through section by section for the most important guides you need to read.
+Next comes the part where you'll be spending most of your time—mastering the concepts and skills tested on the SAT.
+Section by section, we'll go through the most important guides you need to read.

 Overall SAT Test Strategy

-A lot of driven students prep for the SAT by doing a ton of practice questions without insight.
+A lot of driven students prep for the SAT by doing a ton of practice questions without any insight.
 They churn through practice tests mindlessly without reviewing their mistakes or understanding how to improve.
 Why?
-It feels great and it feels like progress.
+It feels great, and it feels like progress.

 This is a critical mistake—it's like pounding your head against the wall.
 If you don't do practice problems and review them with the right perspective, you'll be wasting hours of your time.
-In this guide, we'll teach you how to use every mistake you make on the SAT to identify your weaknesses and improve your prep.
+In this guide, we teach you how to use every mistake you make on the SAT to identify your weaknesses and improve your prep.

-Are you a self-studier who plans to study entirely by using books?
-We've reviewed the best books available for SAT prep here.
-We'll talk about the best books for overall studying and for each section, then talk about books you should probably avoid.
-Even if you're getting tutored or enrolling a class, this is still useful to read to see if there's anything you can supplement your studying with.
+Are you a self-studier who plans to study for the SAT using books alone?
+We've reviewed the best books currently available for SAT prep in this guide.
+We talk about the top books for overall studying and for each section, as well as books you should avoid.
+Even if you're being tutored or taking a prep class, this article is still useful to read as it'll tell you whether there's anything you can supplement your studying with.